Elias Hasket Derby: Trade with China

 Initially, Derby, like most Americans, must have been optimistic about the trade with China.
 In 1789, at least sixteen American vessels landed at Canton.
 Derby owned four of these vessels — Astrea, Atlantic, Light Horse, and Three Sisters.
 Initially only Astrea and Three Sisters were intended to go to China.
 Their captains were instructed to work in tandem: they went first to Batavia of the Dutch East Indies and solicited additional freight there for Canton.
-Other Ameriacn ships also went to Canton.
+Other American ships also went to Canton.
 After the flurry of the 1789 season, no Salem ship called at Canton again until 1797.
 Three years into the American China trade, the market was already glutted with tea.
 In addition, the cost of doing business with the Chinese and the length of the voyage seriously undermined American profits.

 After the return of the Astrea and the Light Horse in 1790, Derby never sent another ship to Canton.
 Meanwhile, he was conducting business at the Isle of France at Mauritius, Batavia, Sumatra, and India in East Asia.
 He also maintained an extensive commerce with Europe, the West Indies, and Atlantic islands.
 Between 1786 and 1800, as many as one tenth of all American vessels touching at Mauritius were owned by Derby.
 Most of these vessels were en route to or from other ports.

 Derby's namesake son, Elias Hasket Derby Jr. (1766-1826), known as Hasket, followed him into the family business.
 Derby sent Hasket to manage the firm's eastern trade from a base in Mauritius.
 In 1788, Hasket traveled to Bombay with two ships, where he purchased a cargo of textiles.
 Hasket continued to trade in India throughout the late 1780s, eventually returning to Salem in 1791.
 The Derbys entered the India textile trade in earnest, sending no fewer that five ships there over the next four years.

 Derby has been referred to as "King Derby" or as America's first millionaire.
 However, it is improbable that he was known as King Derby during his lifetime.
 Nathaniel Hawthorne bestowed this title on him in his novel The Scarlet Letter (1850) (p.
 4).
 As for being America's first millionaire, Derby was one of a number of highly successful Massachusetts merchants of the period.